chaordic/sstableconverter/README.md

 sstableconverter converts sstables between Cassandra partitioner, normally between RandomPartitioner and Murmur3Partitioner.
 After converting, sstables can be loaded into the cluster via sstableloader distributed in Cassandra package.

+# Version

+* This version converts sstables from C* 2.0.
+Please switch to branch 1.2 for C* 1.2 series.

 # Requirements

 * Maven